yandex-cloud/docs/en/managed-redis/pricing.md

 ### DB host usage {#rules-hosts-uptime}

 The cost is calculated for each hour of operation of the host in accordance with the allocated computing resources.
-Supported resource configurations are listed in the [{#T}](concepts/instance-types.md) section, prices for using vCPU and RAM — in the [Prices](#prices) section.
+Supported resource configurations are shown in [{#T}](concepts/instance-types.md) while prices for using vCPUs and RAM are quoted in the [Prices](#prices) section.

 The minimum billing unit is a minute (for example, 1.5 minutes of host usage cost the same as 2 minutes).
 You are not charged for time when the {{ RD }} host is not performing its main functions.